-- 1. Rows are retrieved from the underlying table(s): Recall that when Where is specified in the Total line then there is criteria that must evaluate to true for a row to be part of this result). - 2.
+- 1. Rows are retrieved from the underlying table(s): Recall that when Where is specified in the Total line, then there is criteria that must evaluate to true for a row to be part of this result. - 2.
 The retrieved rows are organized into groups where the rows forming a group have the same value for the grouping field(s). - 3.
 For each group aggregates are evaluated. - 4.
-A group can be eliminated from the results: If there is a criteria specified for a group then if the criteria evaluates to false the group is excluded.
+A group can be eliminated from the results: If in the same column of the grid where Group by or an aggregate function is specified, there is some criteria given in the criteria line, then if the criteria evaluates to false the pertinent group is excluded.